A characterization of Kazhdan-Lusztig right cells containing smooth elements: Examples of KL right cells with only non-smooth elements

 \subsection{Invariant subsequences with the pattern $4231$}

 We find that some special permutations will have some invariant subsequences satisfying the pattern $4231$.

 \begin{prop} If the Young tableau $P$ has only two columns and is like the following:

 then all elements of the right cell are non-smooth.
-Actually, the subsequence $(k+2,k,k+1,k-1)$ always exists under the action of Knuth relation, which satisfies the pattern $4231$. \end{prop}
+Actually, the subsequence $(k+2,k,k+1,k-1)$ always exists under the action of the Knuth relation, which satisfies the pattern $4231$. \end{prop}

 \begin{proof} By Lemma \ref{ii1}, we find that $k+2$ is before $k+3$.
 If $k$ is before $k+2$, the subsequence $(k,k+2,k+3)$ exists, which implies the length of the first row of $P$ is larger than $2$.
 This is a contradiction.
 If $k-1$ is before $k+1$, then the subsequence $(k-2,k-1,k+1)$ exists, which is also a contradiction.
-So the subsequence $(k+2,k,k+1,k-1)$ always exists under the actions of Knuth relations. \end{proof} \begin{Rem} The above discussion does not indicate that for all elements in a KL right cell with all elements being non-smooth, we can find an invariant subsequence which satisfies the pattern $3412$ or $4231$.
-Let $\pi_P=(6,7,3,4,1,2,5)$.
-Under the actions of Knuth relations, there exists one permutation avoiding the pattern $3412$.
-For pattern $4231$, we find $(6,7,3,4,1,2,5)$ and $(3,6,4,7,1,5,2)$ don't have common subsequences satisfing the pattern $4231$. \end{Rem}
+Thus, the subsequence $(k+2,k,k+1,k-1)$ always exists under the actions of the Knuth relations. \end{proof} \begin{Rem} {Despite the preceding analysis that identifies right cells containing exclusively non-smooth elements through the detection of invariant subsequences matching the patterns $3412$ or $4231$, this characterization does not imply that \emph{every} element within a KL right cell with only non-smooth elements necessarily admits such invariant pattern-containing subsequences.
+Moreover, there exist examples of right cell with only non-smooth elements but there exist elements avoiding the pattern $3412$ and some elements avoiding $4231$.
+Here we give an example.
+Let $\pi_P=(4, 2, 6, 5, 3, 1)$.
+The corresponding right cell contains only non-smooth elements.
+However, Within this right cell, the element $(4, 2, 6, 5, 3, 1)$ contains $4231$ and avoids $3412$, while the element $(4, 6, 5, 2, 1, 3)$ contains $3412$ and avoids $4231$.}